Digitizing Documents and Collections

 Cons:

-• No automatic image reversal
+• No automatic image reversal for negatives.

 • Orange masking in color negatives must be compensated for manually